 Storing Sifted and Unsifted Fresh Flour

-For the full breakdown, the How to Store Fresh Milled Flour guide covers everything you need.
+For the full breakdown of containers, methods, and short and long term options, the How to Store Fresh Milled Flour guide covers everything you need.

 A Cottage Milling Note